code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/curriculum/3rd-party-alt.md

 <img src="/images/avatars/computer_science_teachers_association.png" style="float:right; width:20%; margin-left:25px">
 <h1 style="margin-top:25px">3rd Party Educator Resources</h1>
 <div>
-<p><strong>As of April 2020, Code.org has transitioned to displaying 3rd party curriculum and professional development opportunities recommended by an independent committee of experts convened by the Computer Science Teachers Association (CSTA).</strong></p>
+<p>Below are 3rd party curriculum and professional development opportunities recommended by an independent committee of experts convened by the Computer Science Teachers Association (CSTA).
+Use the filters and search below to discover quality professional development (PD) opportunities and associated curricula for K-12 CS teachers.
+Click a card to view more details.</p>
 <p>To learn more about the review process and committee, visit the CSTA's <a href="https://csteachers.org/page/quality-pd-review-process/" target="_blank">Quality PD Review Process page</a>.</p>
-<p>Use the filters and search below to discover quality professional development (PD)&nbsp;opportunities and associated curricula for K-12 CS teachers.
-Click a card to view more details.
-To view other opportunities for classrooms, afterschool clubs, and learning online, take a look at <a href="#more">More Resources</a> below (note: these are not vetted by the CSTA's committee).</p>
+<p>If you’d like to explore additional opportunities for classrooms, afterschool clubs, and learning online, take a look at <a href="#more">More Resources</a> below the table of CSTA-recommended programs.</p>
-&nbsp;</p>
 </div>
 <div style="padding:20px;background:#d3d3d3"><iframe allowtransparency="true" height="1350px" src="https://view-awesome-table.com/-M54VxHPb9772DWSoQj3/view" style="border:none;" width="100%"></iframe></div>